Editorial style

 Language Hero Banner

-UDAR’s editorial style guide is a blend of older UC Berkeley-specific style choices and other sources.
-As of fall 2024, we will begin transitioning more fully to the Associated Press Stylebook, the university’s foundational guide.
-This online guide covers common editorial issues, including philanthropic messaging, academic terms, Athletics guidelines, and a continuously evolving section on bias-free language.
+UDAR’s editorial style guide is a blend of older UC Berkeley-specific style choices and other sources, many of which are outdated.
+We are transitioning to the Merriam-Webster Dictionary and the Associated Press Stylebook, the university’s preferred guides.
+This online guide covers editorial issues that are common in advancement communications, including academic terms, Athletics guidelines, university references, and bias-free language.

 General Style Preferences